-Publishing Date September 1, 2012
+Publishing Date August 31, 2013

-Copyright © 2012 by Corinthian Colleges, Inc., Santa Ana, California
+Copyright © 2013 by Corinthian Colleges, Inc., Santa Ana, California

-Effective September 1, 2012 through August 31, 2013
+Effective August 31, 2013 through September 30, 2014

 PRESIDENT'S MESSAGE

 We would like to welcome you to Everest Institute, a school that provides a friendly, small-campus atmosphere where our dedicated staff can take a personal interest in the progress of each student.
 This caring attitude, combined with progressive curricula, affords our students a meaningful higher education experience, as well as effective preparation for a wide variety of careers.